Tesla unveils autopilot system, but don't let go of the wheel

-PALO ALTO, Calif.
-(Reuters) - Newer Tesla Motors Model S sedans will be able to steer and park themselves under certain conditions starting Thursday, the carmaker said, although Chief Executive Officer Elon Musk cautioned that drivers should keep holding the steering wheel.
+PALO ALTO, Calif., Oct 14 (Reuters) - Newer Tesla Motors Model S sedans will be able to steer and park themselves under certain conditions starting Thursday, the carmaker said, although Chief Executive Officer Elon Musk cautioned that drivers should keep holding the steering wheel.

 New “autopilot” features, designed for cars built after September 2014, will be available for customers in the United States, Tesla said.
 European and Asian owners must wait another week.
 Tesla will provide the features through an over-the-air upgrade.